frees-io/frees-rpc-workshop/README.md

 }
 ```

-Let's focus now in the most important part of this section: create a protocol definition with a service implementation, with the help of [Freestyle RPC](https://github.com/frees-io/freestyle-rpc).
+Let's focus now on the most important part of this section: creating a protocol definition with a service implementation, with the help of [Freestyle RPC](https://github.com/frees-io/freestyle-rpc).

 ### Protocol Definition